pusher/pusher-websocket-react-native/README.md

 ## Communication

 - If you have found a bug, please open an issue.
-- If you have a feature request, please open an issue.
+- If you have a feature request, open an issue.
-- If you want to contribute, please submit a pull request.
+- If you want to contribute, submit a pull request.

 ## Credits